Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 ingredients needed to make this sourdough bread recipePin

-How to make Bread Machine Sourdough Bread – No Commercial Yeast:
+How to make Bread Machine Sourdough Bread – No Commercial Yeast

-Mixing and kneading the dough:
+Mixing and Kneading in the Bread Machine

 bubbly starterPin